-The European Union's 2020 Climate and Energy Package aims, by binding legislation, to ensure the EU meets its climate and energy targets for the year 2020.
-The package consists of key EU-wide targets including a 20% cut in greenhouse gas emissions (from 1990 levels) and a 20% share of energy from renewable sources.
-There are two key parts to the Climate and Energy package to ensure the EU meets these targets:
+The European Union's 2020 Climate and Energy Package aimed, by binding legislation, to ensure the EU met its climate and energy targets for the year 2020.
+The package consisted of key EU-wide targets including a 20% cut in greenhouse gas emissions (from 1990 levels) and a 20% share of energy from renewable sources.
+While this period has ended, member states are given until after 2022 to submit final figures and surrender units if required.

+There were two key parts to the Climate and Energy package to ensure the EU met these targets: